 Each county may submit 2 entries total from 50357, 50358, 50359, 50360.

-Check-In: Monday, July 22, 4-8 p.m.
-Conference Judging: Wednesday, July 24, 11:00 a.m., General Projects Building
+Conference Judging: Wednesday, July 23, 11 a.m., General Projects Building

 Units 1, 2, and 3 in Woodworking have very specific restrictions on the tools used in building an item to display.
 This is done for reasons of safety and to provide a fair comparison among projects in a level.
 Articles made with tools other than those listed in a level will not be eligible for class awards in that level.